AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 ## Deploy video using a third-party video player {#deploying-video-using-a-third-party-video-player}

-If you use a third-party video player or a custom-built video player instead of a Dynamic Media Classic video viewer, you obtain the direct video URL that works for HLS multi-bitrate video streaming or progressive download.
+If you use third-party video players or a custom-built video player instead of a Dynamic Media Classic video viewer, you obtain the direct video URL that works for HLS multi-bitrate video streaming or progressive download.

 **To deploy video using a third-party video player:**